Toluta'u Koula (rugby league)

-Tolutau Koula (born 2 September 2002) is a Tonga international rugby league footballer who plays as a and for the Manly Warringah Sea Eagles in the National Rugby League.
+Tolutau Koula (born 2 September 2002) is a Tonga international rugby league footballer who plays as a and for the Manly Warringah Sea Eagles in the National Rugby League and the New South Wales Rugby League Team at international level.

 Background

 Koula's parents represented Tonga at multiple Olympic Games.
 His father, Tolutau Koula Sr, was a sprinter and his mother, Ana Siulolo Liku, was a hurdler who had the honour of being the Tongan flag bearer at the 2000 Summer Olympics in Sydney.

 Koula Jr set the GPS sprint record in 2019 at 10.58 seconds (his father's fastest 100 metre time was a 10.56).
 He graduated from Newington College in 2020, where he played rugby union and was the Athletics Captain.

 Playing career

 2022

 Koula made his debut in round 1 of the 2022 NRL season for Manly-Warringah in a 28–6 loss to Penrith.
 Following this, he was announced as a member of the Tongan national rugby league team, where he will start at fullback against New Zealand on June 25.

 Koula played 20 games for Manly in the 2022 NRL season as the club finished 11th on the table and missed out on the finals.
 He was one of seven players involved in the Manly pride jersey player boycott.